1) The Biblical Gospel – The First Essential of Biblical Evangelism

-1) The biblical Gospel.
-The “good news” is that God has provided a way for us to be reconciled to Him.
+The “good news” is that God, our creator, has provided a way for us to be reconciled to Him.
 You have broken God’s commandments and sinned so you are separated from God.
-But Jesus Christ died on the cross for you.
-If you repent and trust in Christ alone for your salvation, God will forgive your sin and grant you the gift of repentance and faith.
+But Jesus Christ died on the cross for the sins of those who repent and trust in him alone for salvation.
+God can forgive your sin and grant you the gift of repentance and faith.
 You can be reconciled to God through faith in Jesus Christ.

-Salvation is the gift of God.
-We are saved by grace, not by works (Ephesians 2:8-9).
+We are saved by God’s grace, not by works (Ephesians 2:8-9).
 Christians may use different words (repent, believe, confess), but the bible is clear that you have to repent and put your faith in Christ’s finished work on the cross: not your church or your good works.
 Then because you are grateful to God, you will serve him and transform your life to become more like the Savior.

-4) Courage to ask the first spiritual question.
 If you can ask the first spiritual question, the rest of the conversation is easy.
-Here is Evangelize Cincinnati’s list of the Top 3 Questions that lead to the savior.
+Here is Evangelize Cincinnati’s list of the Top 3 Questions that lead to the Savior.

 We use The “Good Person” Test from Living Waters Ministries to challenge people’s thinking about their righteousness.
 It includes a review of the 10 Commandments and, with the leading of the Holy Spirit, it establishes a person’s need for the Savior.

-7) Holy Spirit.
 We don’t save anyone.
 God saves (Titus 3:5 and Ephesians 2:8-9) and he uses the proclamation of the gospel (Romans 10:14-17).
 We know that the Holy Spirit convicts people of sin, righteousness and judgement (John 16:8).
 And God gives the increase after we plant or water the seed.
 Praise God that He chooses to work in us, both to will and to work for his good pleasure.

-You can be a little uncomfortable … but get good at this.
+You can be a little uncomfortable … but get good at biblical evangelism.
 The more you engage the lost, the more your confidence will grow.